RoxieAtRubrik/tgas-chatbot/docs/group5.md

 Click on the **Create Function** button at the bottom right corner to proceed.
 The creation process may take a little while to complete.

 Once finished, you will be taken to the `get_node_count` function page.
-There's a lot of menu items on th is page - don't be alarmed!
+There's a lot of menu items on this page - don't be alarmed!
 We're going to come back to this page in a moment.

 ## Function Configuration